FAQs about menopause

 - lack of motivation or joy.

 Bioidentical hormones are extremely effective at alleviating all these menopause symptoms.
-Bioidentical hormones are precise duplicates of the body’s own hormones.
+Bio identical hrt are precise duplicates of the body’s own hormones.
 Taking these hormones is adding something that the body already recognises and knows how to metabolise.
 Conversely, conventional HRT usually includes hormone-like drugs that are not identical in structure do the body’s own, such as conjugated equine oestrogens or synthetic progestins.
 As well as binding to hormone receptors, these hormone-like drugs may bind to other receptors, causing unwanted side effects.

 Why did my GP offer me antidepressants?